 - Outbid new offers by paying a larger Buyout Prevention Fee equal to the difference between your price and their offer + $25.

 When you find an artwork you like, fill out the bidding form and add your shipping details.
 The seller will approve, deny, outbid, or ignore your offer.
 If approved, you will be asked to complete payment.
 When payment goes through, the seller will mail the artwork to the shipping address you provided in the first step.
-We handle legal filings.
+We handle legal filings and enforcement.
 When you receive the shipment, mark the item as received, and it will be added to your profile.
 After six months, you are given the option to increase the piece’s purchase price, and then directed to a portal to make a recurring annual payment worth 6% of this new price (i.e., a Buyout Prevention Fee).
 If you do not make these payments on time, the artwork's purchase price will drop back to the standard value (what you spent + 25%).

 Others may place bids on an artwork you currently hold.
 Any offer that meets either the standard value or the higher purchase price you subsequently set (whichever applies to the current situation) must be outbid by paying a larger Buyout Prevention Fee, or honored.
 If no action is taken, the piece is automatically flagged as 'missing,' and we begin an investigation.